Node.js DNS Resolution: lookup, resolve & c-ares

 console.log(addresses);

-});When a deployment updates api.example.com, repeated calls can produce mixed answers for a while.
+});After a deployment updates api.example.com, repeated calls can produce mixed answers for a while.
 One process may use a cached old address.
 Another process may ask a resolver that already fetched the new answer.
 A long-lived HTTP client may keep an existing TCP connection to the old address and perform no lookup for the next request.
-DNS changed; the connection pool kept using a socket it already had.
+DNS changed, but the client kept using a socket it already had.

 127.0.0.1 api.example.testAfter that entry exists in the host resolver path, dns.lookup('api.example.test') can return 127.0.0.1. dns.resolve4('api.example.test') asks DNS servers for A records and can fail because the hosts file belongs to the OS resolver path.
-That split is one of the fastest ways to prove which Node API a dependency is using.
+This is one of the fastest ways to learn which Node API a dependency is using.

-Negative caching has the same shape.
-If new-api.example.com returns no answer at 10:00 and the record is created at 10:01, some resolvers may keep reporting the earlier failure until their negative cache entry expires.
+Negative caching follows the same idea.
+If new-api.example.com has no answer at 10:00 and the record is created at 10:01, some resolvers may keep reporting the earlier failure until the negative cache entry expires.
 A retry loop inside Node cannot force that resolver to refetch early through ordinary DNS APIs.

-Container and VM environments add another cache layer through generated resolver config.
+Containers and VMs add more layers through generated resolver config.
 A container may point at an internal DNS forwarder.
 That forwarder may point at the host or cluster resolver.
 The recursive resolver seen by the process may be several hops away from the authoritative nameserver.
-The Node API still reports one asynchronous result.
+The Node API still reports one async result.

-time: when the answer was observedWithout those fields, "DNS is wrong" means too many things.
+time - when the answer was observedWithout those fields, "DNS is wrong" can mean too many things.
 The name may be wrong.
 The record type may be missing.
 The recursive resolver may be stale.
 The OS resolver may be using a hosts file.
 The application may be reusing an old connection and doing no lookup at all.

-Long-lived clients create a separate "cache" by avoiding lookups.
+Long-lived clients create another kind of stale behavior by avoiding lookups.
 An HTTP agent can keep a socket open.
 A database pool can keep connections open.
 A gRPC channel can hold subchannels.
 While those connections stay alive, the client can keep talking to old addresses after DNS has changed.
-That behavior is connection reuse rather than DNS caching.
-It still looks like stale DNS from the outside because new lookups would choose different addresses.
+That is connection reuse, not DNS caching.
+From the outside, it can still look like stale DNS because new lookups would choose different addresses.

 DNS TTL controls cached answers